The Best Firewood to Burn for Heat, Burn Time + Ease

 Cherry

 Cherry wood is one of the most popular woods to burn in fireplaces due to its pleasant, non-smoky aroma.
 It is easy to split, tends to burn at medium heat, and does not produce much smoke.
 Cherry burns hot but produces less heat than oak or maple firewood.
-This is because cherry contains less sap than other woods.
+That’s partly because cherry has less sap than denser hardwoods.

 Cottonwood

 Cottonwood trees are classified as hardwood even though the wood is relatively soft and not very dense.
-Cottonwood firewood has a low BTU rating, but that doesn’t mean you can’t use it for firewood; it just means it doesn’t supply as much heat as other popular hardwoods.
+Cottonwood firewood has a low BTU rating.
+It works, but you’ll need more of it to get the same heat.

 Elm